aimms/documentation/webui/quick-start.rst

         }
     }

-In the use case at hand, there are 3 factories (Hamburg, London, and Zurich) and 10 distribution centers (Amsterdam, Copenhagen, Dresden, Edinburgh, Frankfurt, Liege, Marseilles, Nantes, Paris, and Vienna).
+In the use case at hand, there are 3 factories (Hamburg, London, and Zurich) and 10 distribution centers (Amsterdam, Copenhagen, Dresden, Edinburgh, Frankfurt, Liege, Marseille, Nantes, Paris, and Vienna).
 The input data may be initialized upon the application start-up by using some simple procedures.
 The *Latitude* and *Longitude* parameters, as well as the *IsFactory* binary indicator parameter may be initialized in a procedure by using eg, a composite table (or, alternatively, by reading in their values from an external source):

 .. code::